EdgarACarneiro/feup-lpoo-armadillo/README.md

      2. Run the file from the terminal or by double-clicking it.

    * ### To install the development environment
-     1. Simply clone this repository and open it with Android Studio.
+     1. Clone this repository and open it with Android Studio.
+     2. Set your Run Configuration to work in android/assets folder.
-     2. To assemble a release apk you will need to change the signing settings to your own, or assemble an unsigned apk.
+     3. To assemble a release apk you will need to change the signing settings to your own, or assemble an unsigned apk.

 ## Video Tutorial
 <a href="https://youtu.be/IB0OUY351hI"><img width="1440" alt="screen shot 2017-06-11 at 23 36 28" src="https://user-images.githubusercontent.com/13498941/27015115-f789a0ca-4efe-11e7-994b-0842b77e5ae0.png"></a>